fabianbaumert/habitly/dev_guide.md

 ---

-## ✅ 14.
+## SKIP ✅ 14.
 Theming and User Preferences

 ```
 Allow toggling between light and dark theme in the Settings screen.